bekzodbuyukov/docker-experience/README.md

 `$ docker-compose exec web python manage.py createsuperuser`

 we can run commands through Docker.

-Each file change within Docker will be automatically synced/copied over into a file on our local computer.
+**P.S.:** Each file change within Docker will be automatically synced/copied over into a file on our local computer.

 > Using book **Django for Professionals** by _William S. Vincent_